Don’t Call It a Failure: A Business-Agility Reading of the “95% of AI Pilots” Story

 Ethical Transparency is crucial for maintaining customer trust.
 Sales teams must use AI in ways that are transparent and easy for customers to understand.
 For instance, if AI recommends a product or service, salespeople should be able to explain how the AI arrived at that recommendation.
 This transparency ensures that customers understand how AI influences their interactions with the company, fostering trust and confidence in AI-driven processes.

-Trust is essential for the success of AI-assisted selling.
+Building Trust through AI-Driven Agile Sales: Trust is essential for the success of AI-assisted selling.
 One way to build trust is through Explainable AI.
 AI tools should provide clear explanations of how they make decisions, allowing both salespeople and customers to understand the rationale behind AI-generated recommendations.
 For example, if an AI-driven tool suggests a discount to a specific customer, it should explain the factors that led to this decision, such as purchase history or engagement patterns.

 Transparency in AI-Driven Customer Relationships is another critical aspect.
 Sales managers should create communication channels where customers can learn about how AI is being used in their interactions.
 This might include providing information on the types of data collected and how it is used to improve customer experiences.
 This openness helps customers feel more comfortable with AI, making them more likely to engage positively with AI-driven interactions.

-The history of AI development provides valuable lessons for sales professionals.
+Learning from History: Bias, Power Imbalances, and Ethical AI Use: The history of AI development provides valuable lessons for sales professionals.
 Historical Bias in AI Data can have a significant impact on customer relationships.
 For example, if AI models are trained on biased data, they may disproportionately target certain demographic groups, leading to unequal treatment.
 Agile sales teams can address this by regularly reviewing and updating AI models to ensure that they are inclusive and fair.

 Bias as a Reflection of Power Dynamics explores how AI can sometimes perpetuate existing power imbalances.
 For instance, AI might prioritize high-value customers over smaller accounts, potentially overlooking valuable opportunities.
 Agile methodologies encourage teams to continuously assess and adjust their AI tools to ensure that all customers are treated fairly.
 This involves working closely with data scientists and compliance officers to audit AI systems and refine them based on real-world outcomes.

-As AI becomes more integrated into sales, the risks of security breaches and biased algorithms increase.
+Security and Bias in AI-Assisted Selling: As AI becomes more integrated into sales, the risks of security breaches and biased algorithms increase.
 Proactive Threat Modelling helps sales teams identify potential vulnerabilities in AI systems before they become major issues.
 Agile sales teams can incorporate threat modelling into their sprint cycles, addressing security concerns at each stage of AI deployment.

 Bias-Free AI Algorithms require a commitment to continuous improvement.
 Sales managers should work closely with cross-functional teams, including data scientists and compliance officers, to ensure that AI systems are rigorously tested for fairness.
 This helps to ensure that AI tools remain aligned with ethical standards, promoting equity in customer interactions.